Skill #3 – Validate

 Using skills together (part 2)

-In the meantime, I encourage you to reread the 4 blog posts in this series and then practice, practice, practice.
+In the meantime, I encourage you to reread the 4 blog posts in this series (starting with the overview) and then practice, practice, practice.
 Invite your partner to practice with you and give you feedback about your approach.
 Give your partner a chance to practice the skills.
 Use opportunities that are not terribly intense so that when the more difficult situations or feelings come up in your relationship, you are better prepared to listen in a way that leaves the other person feeling heard.

 Dr. Mike Ghali, owner of Individual and Couples Therapy, has been practicing therapy for over 20 years.
 He is licensed as a psychologist in Colorado and Florida.
 While physically located in Colorado Springs, Colorado, where he holds in-person sessions, you can also schedule telehealth sessions with Dr. Mike from anywhere in Colorado or Florida.
 If you’d like to schedule a free 15-minute consultation call with Dr. Mike at Individual and Couples Therapy, please click here., then click Schedule, and choose the available time that works best for you and your partner.
 If you have any questions, don’t hesitate to contact Dr. Mike at firstname.lastname@example.org.
 Please do not include sensitive clinical information in emails.